philipturner/molecular-renderer/Documentation/tests.md

 Link reference video for what the animation should look like.

 ## xTB

+Test the potential energy curve of an N2 molecule.

 Attempt to make the MSYS2 binary work on Windows, through runtime linking like from PythonKit.
 Start with a basic test in a fresh test package.
 Access LoadLibraryA of a DLL from a different library that's known to work well.